-Attorney Matt Faehnle: Mr. Faehnle is currently in private practice with a special focus on Estate Planning and Estate & Trust Administration.
+Attorney Matt Faehnle: Currently in private practice with a special focus on Estate Planning and Estate & Trust Administration.
 Mr. Faehnle is a Member of the Columbus Bar Association, Ohio State Bar Association, and the Thomas More Society and has more than 20 years of experience in the Estate Planning field.